The owner of a fish and chip shop in Brighton has been fined more than £20,000 for breaching fire safety laws.

 Samantha Coull, the owner of the Beach Break Café in Brighton, was prosecuted after fire safety officers uncovered a series of problems at her business.
 At Brighton Magistrates Court, it was revealed that there was only one smoke alarm on the premises and it was faulty.

-The shop owner had also failed to carry out a proper fire risk assessment and install emergency lighting, as well as neglecting to provide her staff with fire safety training.
+The shop owner had also failed to carry out a proper fire risk assessment and install emergency lighting, as well as neglected to provide her staff with fire safety training.

 Ms Coull was fined £21,000 after pleading guilty to six breaches of the Regulatory Reform (Fire Safety) Order 2005.